 - Dr. Amy Armstrong, Sharon Olivier, and Sam Wilkinson in "Shades of Grey: An exploratory study of engagement in work teams"

-With all this in mind, let's step into the field by learning why team rituals matter and how weekly socials can improve your employee engagement.
+With all this in mind, let's step into the field by learning why team rituals matter and how weekly socials can improve employee engagement.

 The connection between company trust and employee engagement is a good example of this interaction.

 Company trust is an important factor in how employees feel about their work environment and their leaders.
-This impacts how they perceive their own contributions to the organisation and whether they feel like their work matters.
+This impacts how they perceive their own contributions to the organization and whether they feel like their work matters.